mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0/index.md

 ### Deprecated or decommissioned features
 - In DC/OS 1.13, the DC/OS history service has transitioned into the retired state.
 The history service is scheduled to be decommissioned in DC/OS 1.14.
 You can find the definitions for each of the feature maturity states documented in the [Mesosphere DC/OS Feature Maturity Lifecycle](/1.13/overview/feature-maturity/).

-- Mesos endpoints with the <code>.json</code> suffix are deprecated and should not be used in DC/OS 1.13.

 - Some of the configuration parameters previously used to install DC/OS cluster components are no longer valid.
 The following `dcos_generate_config.sh` command-line options have been deprecated and decommissioned:
     * `--set-superuser-password`
     * `--offline`